huggingface/transformers/CONTRIBUTING.md

 The 🤗 Transformers library is robust and reliable thanks to the users who notify us of the problems they encounter.
 So thank you for reporting an issue.

-First, we would really appreciate it if you could **make sure the bug was not already reported** (use the search bar on Github under Issues).
+First, we would really appreciate it if you could **make sure that the bug was not already reported** (use the search bar on Github under Issues).

 Did not find it? :( So we can act quickly on it, please follow these steps: